 It’s a little more accessible, as its taught at a slower pace.
 Calming and fluid, moving from each posture by linking breathing with movement.
 Power Vinyasa is another variation.
 A stronger style of Vinyasa with challenging flows incorporated.
 The continuous flow can be demanding for beginners, but perfect if you’re looking to develop a stronger practice.

+If you are looking to yoga for fitness reasons, this is for you.
 A blend of Dynamic Yoga and conditioning exercises to work the entirety of the body with a full range of postures both standing and on the floor.